ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 As a software developer, you must integrate different technologies to build a functional and efficient system.
 This dev case required us to use various tools and technologies, from Spring Boot to AWS and Helm.
 This blog post will share our experience working with these technologies (Spring Boot, Terraform, Google Assistant, GitHub Actions, etc.) to build a scalable and reliable system that meets the project's requirements.
-In addition, we discussed the main problems we encountered during the dev case and how we overcame them.
+In addition, we will discuss the main problems we encountered during the dev case and how we overcame them.

 ## Our objective